Home / OLSAS Application Guide / OLSAS – University of Windsor

 All Ontario law schools use the common Ontario Law School Application Service (OLSAS).

-The Admissions Committee evaluates applications for first-year admission on a continuous basis as the files are completed.
+The Admissions Committee evaluates completed applications on a continuous basis.
 All files must contain:

 1. OLSAS application